BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 - Fedora: [link](https://fedoraproject.org/wiki/Features/TeXLive)
     - I use it myself.
 Even though the link above only refers to a old version, a newer one is available in the Fedora repositories.
 - Arch Linux [link](https://wiki.archlinux.org/index.php/TeX_Live)
-However, according to a co-worker, some distributions ship very old versions of TeX Live.
-In this case it may be beneficial to install it manually.
+However, according to a co-worker, some distributions ship very old versions of TeX Live e.g. Fedora brings Te Live 2016 even though the 2018 version is available at the time of writing).
+In this case it may be beneficial to install it manually (However, so far, I have not had any issues with the old version, yet).

 If Tex Live should not be available for your distribution, please review the following two links:
 1. [download links](http://tug.org/texlive/acquire.html)